If you cannot access the information on this web page, please contact Housing: email@example.com

 - Payment of Housing Fees

-The room and board fees are paid as follows: $300 advance payment at time of contract acceptance and the remaining balance of a student’s housing rate divided into five equal payments with five incremental due dates throughout the semester.
+The room and board fees are paid as follows: A student’s housing rate is divided into five equal payments with five incremental due dates throughout the semester.
 These payments do not correspond to calendar months of residence.
 Payments are billed to the student's Cal Central account.

 - Pet Policy